 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where koksharovite typically forms.
+Look in alkaline igneous rocks country, the host setting where koksharovite typically forms.
 If you start seeing forsterite, magnetite, apatite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.